justi-lai/HackRice2025/README.md

-# CodeScribe: The Code Archaeology Assistant
+# CodeScribe: The Code Archaeology Assis## 🚀 How It Works

+### Code Archaeology Workflow
+1. **Select Code**: Highlight any block of code in a Git repository
+2. **Right-Click**: Choose "CodeScribe: Analyze Selection" from the context menu
+3. **Evolution Tracking**: CodeScribe uses `git blame` to identify which commits modified those exact lines
+4. **Smart Diff Extraction**: For each commit, extracts only the diff hunks that intersected with your selection
+5. **AI Analysis**: Feeds commit messages, surrounding code context, and PR information to Gemini AI
+6. **Confident Results**: Get definitive explanations of why the code exists and how it evolved

+### Financial Development Workflow
+1. **Switch to Finance Mode**: Toggle the Finance mode in the chat interface
+2. **Automatic Context**: CodeScribe detects financial libraries and patterns in your code
+3. **Specialized Analysis**: AI provides insights specific to trading, risk management, and financial modeling
+4. **Enhanced Chat**: Discuss financial algorithms with context-aware AI assistance
+5. **Multi-Context Support**: Add analysis results, code snippets, and git diffs to your financial development conversationsinancial Development Tool

 **CodeScribe** is a VS Code extension that transforms code investigation from a time-consuming manual process into a single, seamless action.
 By highlighting any block of code, developers can instantly receive a rich, AI-powered narrative history that explains the "why" behind the code using advanced evolution-based git analysis.
+Additionally, CodeScribe provides specialized financial application development capabilities with intelligent context awareness for trading algorithms, risk management systems, and financial data analysis.

 ## ✨ Key Features